Skip to main content

 Indeed, clippers could not economically transport any freight that was not high in value, for the price of their great speed was greatly restricted cargo space.
 As the race for speed among the clippers heightened, their hulls grew more and more extreme, their bows and sterns narrower.
 A true clipper had only about 55 percent of the cargo space available to an ordinary ship of the same length.

-Except in special circumstances the magnificent full-rigged clippers couldn’t make money.
+Except in special circumstances, the magnificent full-rigged clippers couldn’t make money.

 With their deep drafts, clippers were “stiff” and so could carry much more canvas than other ships their size.
 The Lightning —appropriately named, for she was one of the fastest of them all —could carry fully 117,000 square feet of sail, more than two and two-thirds acres.
 All this sail area, of course, required a relatively large crew, and this further narrowed the possible profits.

 The clippers, though, were only as fast as their captains were willing to drive them.
 And the clipper captains were as famous in their day as sports stars are now, competing just as fiercely to wring the last ounce of speed from the magnificent ships beneath their feet.
 Even in the laconic language of ships’ logs one can sense the passion.
 On March 1, 1854, the master of the Lightning wrote: “wind South, strong gales … 18 to 18½ knots per hour, lee rail under … distance run in 24 hours 436 miles.”
-No sailing ship had ever traveled farther in a single day; it would be another thirty years before a steamship could make such sustained speeds.
+No sailing ship had ever traveled farther in a single day; it would be another 30 years before a steamship could make such sustained speeds.

 Had the China trade remained the clippers’ only purpose, they would be only a minor part of the history of sail.
 But the California gold rush changed everything.
-Suddenly thousands of people wanted to get to the gold fields as soon as possible and at any cost, while merchants were desperate to get merchandise to a market where eggs cost a dollar each and whiskey was forty dollars a quart.
+Suddenly, thousands of people wanted to get to the gold fields as soon as possible and at any cost, while merchants were desperate to get merchandise to a market where eggs cost a dollar each and whiskey was forty dollars a quart.
 Larger and still faster clippers were built to meet this sudden demand.
 Flying Cloud made the New York-San Francisco run around the Horn in only eighty-nine days, a record never equaled under sail, except once by herself.

 When pushed to its limits, Edison’s sound-recording technology produced a soon-forgotten commercial turkey called Selectavision.
-The full-rigged sailing ship, when pushed to its limits, produced a flotilla of uneconomic swans.
+The full-rigged sailing ship, when pushed to its limits, produced a flotilla of un-economic swans.
 Except in special circumstances the clippers couldn’t make money and therefore they lasted hardly longer in the marketplace than Selectavision.
 But they live on still in the American folk memory, for they were and remain the most beautiful and romantic creations of humankind ever to cleave the waves of the ocean sea.

 Donate